MiDataInt/mdi/docs/commands/management.md

 available commands:

   job submission:
-    mkdir       create the output directory(s) needed by a job configuration file submit      queue all required data analysis jobs on the HPC server extend      queue only new or deleted/unsatisfied jobs
+    inspect     print the parsed values of all job options to STDOUT in YAML format mkdir       create the output directory(s) needed by a job configuration file submit      queue all required data analysis jobs on the HPC server extend      queue only new or deleted/unsatisfied jobs